CoginitiScript: Configuring Runtime Environments

 Schema Override Concepts

 Schema overrides enable the same CoginitiScript to execute against different schemas while maintaining code consistency.
+When you configure a schema override in your environment, all queries executed in that environment automatically use the specified schema.

 Schema Mapping Strategies